nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/deployment-considerations.md

 sync_gateway sync_gateway.json 2>> sg_error.log
 ```

-On linux the logrotate tool can be used to monitor log files and rotate them at fixed time intervals or when they reach a certain size.
+On Linux the logrotate tool can be used to monitor log files and rotate them at fixed time intervals or when they reach a certain size.
 Below is an example of a logrotate configuration that will rotate the Sync Gateway log file once a day or if it reaches 10M in size.

 ```
 /home/sync_gateway/logs/* {